Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: Background

-As the name suggests, a decision tree is a tree-based model.
+As the name suggests, a decision tree is a tree-based graph model.
 In a \emph{directed} graph, if there is a directed edge from one node to another, the node at the destination of the edge is called the \emph{child} node of the source node, while the source node is referred to as the \emph{parent} node.
 If there is a directed \emph{path} connecting two nodes, the source node is called an \emph{ancestor }node.

-A tree can be viewed as a special case of a directed graph where each node has multiple child nodes but only \emph{one} parent node.
-The topmost node is referred to as the \emph{root}, and a tree contains no \emph{cycles}—defined as a path where the source and destination nodes coincide.
+The topmost node of the tree is referred to as the \emph{root}.
 The nodes farthest from the root are called \emph{leaf} \emph{nodes}, while all other nodes are referred to as \emph{branch} or \emph{internal} nodes.
-A sequence of nodes along the edges from the root to the leaf of a tree is called \emph{path}.
+The keys stored in branch nodes of decision trees are referred to as \emph{splitting rules}; thus, we use the terms splitting rules and internal nodes interchangeably.
+A sequence of nodes along the edges from the root to the leaf of a tree is called a \emph{path}.

-To the best of our knowledge, the concept of a decision tree has not been defined rigorously and varies significantly across different fields.
-Even within the same field, such as machine learning, various definitions of decision trees have been proposed \citep{lin2020generalized,bennett1992decision,bennett1996optimal,hu2020learning,narodytska2018learning,aglin2021pydl8,aglin2020learning,avellaneda2020efficient,verwer2019learning,jia2019optimal,zhang2023optimal,mazumder2022quant}.
-These algorithms are all named ``optimal decision tree algorithms'', suggesting they aim to solve the decision tree problem, but their definitions differ to some extent.